LadderTheory/OMRS-2.0/readme.md

             - In the "Clients" -> "omrs-be" -> "Roles" tab create an "admin" role and a "user" role
         - In the "Clients" section create a client for the React frontend called "omrs-fe"
             - After clicking save set the "Access Type" to public
-            - Set the "Valid Redirect URIs" to "http://localhost:3000/" (This would change if the app is instead running in production or another environment with a FQDN i.e. http://app.sst.com/)
+            - Set the "Valid Redirect URIs" to "http://localhost:3000/", "http://localhost:4000/", and "http://mm.sst.com/" on 3 separate lines.
+(This would change if the app is instead running in production or another environment with a FQDN i.e. http://app.sst.com/)
             - Set the "Web Origins" to "*"
             - In the "Clients" -> "omrs-fe" -> "Roles" tab create an "admin" role and a "user" role
         - In the "Roles" section create a role called "app-admin" and "app-user"